With more than 60% of the Commonwealth’s 2.4 billion people aged under 30, the voices of young people have never been more important.

-The ACU and the British Council are joining forces to organise a series of workshops in India, South Africa and the UK, reflecting on the role of student leaders in creating cohesive societies.
+The ACU and the British Council joined forces to organise a series of workshops in India, South Africa and the UK, reflecting on the role of student leaders in creating cohesive societies.

-Each workshop will tackle intersecting themes of global importance in our rapidly changing world, including:
+Each workshop tackled intersecting themes of global importance in our rapidly changing world, including:

-Outcomes from the event series will directly contribute to two policy forums in 2020 – the CHOGM (Commonwealth Heads of Government Meeting) Youth Forum in Rwanda and the British Council’s annual Going Global conference in London, UK.
+Outcomes from the event series directly contributed to two policy forums in 2020 – the CHOGM (Commonwealth Heads of Government Meeting) Youth Forum in Rwanda and the British Council’s annual Going Global conference in London, UK.

 Commonwealth Futures: Youth Perspectives, Cumberland Lodge, UK, 1-3 December 2019

 Commonwealth Futures: Inspiring Global Citizens, O.P Jindal Global University (JGU), India, 9-12 February 2020